Sam M. Gibbons U.S. Courthouse

 Parking Information For Jurors Only:

-The Federal Courthouse is at the intersection of Florida Avenue and Polk Street, easily accessible from Interstate 275 at Ashley Street/Exit 44.
-Jurors must park in the William F. Poe Garage, located at 800 North Ashley, or park at the Twiggs St. Garage located at 900 East Twiggs Street.
+The Federal Courthouse is at the intersection of Florida Avenue and Polk Street, easily accessible from Interstate 275 at Ashley Drive/Exit 44.
+Jurors must park in the William F. Poe Garage, located at 802 North Ashley, or park at the Twiggs St. Garage located at 901 East Twiggs Street.
 Bring your parking ticket with you for validation.
 The Courthouse opens to the public at 7:30am.
+Disabled jurors may refer to the Florida Statutes by visiting www.flsenate.gov.
+In addition, you may contact the Jury Staff for additional information on disabled parking.
 For a map with parking facilities, please click here.

 Juror Attire & Conduct: